Market schedule

 - status field:

-supportedwhen OMNI can materialize a filing page, otherwisedegraded viewerUrl: SEC inline viewer URL for the filing documentpage: resolved filing page when availableregion: optional HTML-first anchor metadata when OMNI can prove either the exact inline XBRL fact region or the exact rendered filing-section text range on a supported filing documentnodes: disclosed and derived lineage nodes for the traced datapoint
+supportedwhen SEC API can materialize a filing page, otherwisedegraded viewerUrl: SEC inline viewer URL for the filing documentpage: resolved filing page when availableregion: optional HTML-first anchor metadata when SEC API can prove either the exact inline XBRL fact region or the exact rendered filing-section text range on a supported filing documentnodes: disclosed and derived lineage nodes for the traced datapoint

 How it is derived